Vorkharium/vorkharium.github.io/_posts/2024-11-02-HTB-Monteverde-Write-up.md

 type C:\Users\mhope\Desktop\user.txt
 ```
 # Privilege Escalation
-## Enumerating User mhope to find out its in Azure Admins group
+## Enumerating User mhope to find out it's in Azure Admins group
-We enumerated the user mhope using the following command:
+We can enumerate the user mhope using the following command:
 ```shell
 whoami /all
 ```